dray89/finance_python/README.md

 ﻿Hi There!
 Welcome to the best open-source software to scrape finance data from Yahoo.
+Please Note: Yahoo has since changed the scraping requirements on the "Financials" tab.
+Thus, the functions on this tab now require headers and special methods to work.
 ======================================================================================

-To install: pip install scrape-yahoo==3.3
+To install: pip install scrape-yahoo

 stock.py: Contains the primary command in the program, stock()